firebolt-db/godocs/docs/Reference/information-schema/applicable-roles.md

 # Information schema for applicable_roles

-You can use the `information_schema.applicable_roles` view to return information about [RBAC](../../managing-your-account/rbac.md) roles.
+You can use the `information_schema.applicable_roles` view to return information about roles available in the account.
 You can use a `SELECT` query to return information about each role as shown in the example below.
 ```sql
 SELECT
   *
 FROM
   information_schema.applicable_roles;
 ```
+Read more about RBAC roles [here](../../managing-your-account/rbac.md).

 ## Columns in information_schema.applicable_roles